 Finding up-to date company information and news can be really important when working on research projects, networking, and job hunting.
 Use the following resources to help.

 If you want to look up individual newspapers, try using E-Journals.
-Use the to view the video full-screen.

 Many companies are using social media outlets both to convey their message and to track what customers are saying about them on the web.
 Social media outlets such as Twitter, Facebook, and YouTube can provide insight into your company and the responses of their users.